Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 Well, let's just resolve the problem.

-You know, and I don't just mean that.
+And I don't just mean poor kids.

 Imagine if there's a civil war and you got drafted by the federal government to fight against American citizens.

-That's a whole different ball game.
+That's a whole different ballgame.

 We killed 600,000 plus Americans in that war.